Premium footpaths: 10 paths into Aachen's greenery

 The route continues past Blücherplatz, the City of Aachen's music school and the Technology Center.
 At the edge of Europaplatz, you will find the passage to the Kalkofen estate.
 This is where the Wurm comes to the surface.
 You can follow its course on foot or by bike via Haaren into the Wurmtal valley.

-• Premium Trail 3 - Frankenberger Park
+• Premium footpath 3 - Frankenberger Park

 Cultural quarter